Table of Contents:

 Elementary students are taught something called the Great Lessons.
 These are stories about the beginning of the universe and different aspects of culture and learning that really raise more questions than answers.
 The students can then go out and learn how to research the answers to those questions.

-Now, to understand what happens in a Montessori classroom, imagine a room with different materials on the shelf, similar to those described above.
+To understand what happens in a Montessori classroom, imagine a room with different materials on various shelves throughout the classroom.
 Rather than an adult teaching all the students the same thing, each individual child is choosing what to select and learn with.
 So if there is a class of 25 students, you can have 25 different activities going on at the same time.
 It doesn't always work that way, since some students do choose to work together.

 The children are given a long extended period of time, typically 2½ to 3 hours, to work independently or in groups of their own choosing.
 The teacher is there to provide lessons as needed, but also tries to stay out of the way of the students as much as possible.
-The children generally go through a cycle of working and relaxing until they get involved in an intensive work that involves a lot of concentration towards the end of that period.
+The children generally go through a cycle of working, then relaxing, until they get involved in a work that often involves intense concentration towards the end of that period.

 Watch the video below of Jackson, a second-year Casa (3-6) student and all the things he does during his morning work cycle.
 They took the three hours and time-lapsed it into 4 minutes.
 If you see a material you are unfamiliar with and want to pause the video to see what it is, I provide a description of the materials below the video for your reference.